DONATE SUPPLIES

 Follow these steps to get started.

-To initiate the donation process, please contact us at info@biolinkdepot.org with your contact information (Name, Institution, Address, Phone, Email), when the donations will be available, and list of donations.
+To initiate the donation process, please contact us at info@biolinkdepot.org with your contact information (Name, Institution, Address, Phone, Email), when the donations will be available, and a detailed itemized list of donations, including the amount of each available item.

-We will contact you to arrange a drop-off at our site.
+We will contact you to let you know which items we can accept and arrange a drop-off at our site.

 Address: 9235 San Leandro Street, Oakland, CA 94603